 2. Write for skimmers

-Your blog most likely has readers who read your articles word for word, and those who just skim through to get important points.
+Your blog most likely has readers who read your articles word for word, and those who skim through to get important points.
 According to research by Jakob Nielsen, only 16% of online readers read articles word for word.
-79% of them just skim through to check for important information.
+79% skim through to check for important information.

-You should provide important information as soon as possible in your articles.
+Provide important information in the top sections of your writing.
 Journalists call this the Inverted Pyramid style of writing.
 It is best illustrated in newspapers.

-You will notice that when you first start reading a story in the newspaper, a summary of the first paragraph has been created to ensure that you will get the idea of the full story whether you keep reading or stop at that first paragraph.
-The journalists want you to get the news either way.
-The first paragraph will usually have a summary of the whole story.
+You will notice that when you first start reading a story in the newspaper, a summary of the first paragraph has been created to ensure that you get the idea of the full story in that first paragraph.

 Content marketers need to write like that as well.
-When you write for scanners, you ensure that they can get the most important information early in the content.
-This is then followed by more details and other information.
+When you write for scanners, you ensure they can get the most important information early in the content.
 If they do not continue reading past the first paragraph or sentence, they still understand the bigger picture.

-Additionally, here are some other things you should do when writing content that suites scanners:
+Additionally, here are some other things you should do when writing content that suits scanners:

-- Use headlines in bigger fonts for highlighting important points
+• Use headlines in bigger fonts to highlight important points

-- Use bullet points when possible – but don’t overuse them.
-It’s not much fun to have too many bullets in your content.
-Keep them short too.
+• Use bullet points when possible – but don’t overuse them.

 3. Write for readers

 Your content readers are those who read your articles word for word.
-They are not like skimmers who skim through it.
 You need to find a balance and write for your readers too.
 Most of the time, if your content is good for readers it will be good for skimmers and vice-versa.

-Just because these categories include people who actually read through all your content does not mean you should bore them with unnecessary information.
+Writing for readers does not mean you bore them with unnecessary information.
 As a best practice, always keep your sentences short.
 Do the same with your paragraphs.
 Use simple words, not dictionary-level English.
 The goal is to make your content not only easy to read but easy to understand too.
+However, even with these best practices, achieving clear and engaging content can be challenging.
+This is where professional editing services come in.
+A professional editor can refine your writing, ensuring it is concise, coherent, and impactful.
+They can help eliminate unnecessary jargon, enhance readability, and polish your content to meet high standards.
+Consider utilizing editing services to take your content to the next

-Occasionally when you want to stamp on your credibility and knowledge of the industry you are in, you can use some technical words.
-You are allowed to brag in that sense.
-However, don’t overdo it.
-Here are more tips for writing well for your readers:
+Occasionally when you want to stamp on your credibility and industry knowledge, you can use technical words.
+However, be careful not to overdo it.

 4. Design your blog pages to draw interest

-The visual look of your blog can sometimes dictate whether your articles will draw interest or not.
-Ideally, you want your articles to look very good visually because it contributes to how people perceive your content, how they read it, and whether they take any action after reading it.
+The visual look of your blog can sometimes dictate whether your articles will draw interest.
+Visual elements contribute to how people perceive your content, how they read it, and whether they take any action after reading it.

 To begin with, always alternate between text and images.
 According to Search Engine Journal, articles with images received 94% more views than those without.
-That percentage is huge.
-It also means that if you are not using images in your content then you are missing out big time in terms of increasing your blog readership.
+If you are not using images in your content, you are missing out on increasing your blog readership.

 Highlighting your calls-to-action (CTAs) in your articles will also increase your blog’s appeal.
 It brings the CTAs into focus thus persuading people to take action on them.

-A blog page that is too populated with content and banners on every side doesn’t make for a very persuasive content article.
+A blog page with content and banners on every side doesn’t make for a very persuasive content article.
 You need to ensure that you have a lot of white space.
 This creates a good balance between text, images, and free space.
 Avoid clutter like banners and too many CTAs that distract readers from the actual content.

-Lastly, to make your article more persuasive content you should leverage the use of various font sizes for headlines, subheadlines, titles, and quotes.
-By interchanging these font sizes you make your articles visually attractive and more organized.
+To make your article more persuasive, leverage font sizes for headlines, subheadlines, titles, and quotes.
+Interchanging font sizes makes your articles visually attractive and more organized.

 5. Make it easy to find information

-Website visitors always go to read articles when they are looking for information.
+Website visitors always go to read articles when looking for information.
 Your goal as the provider of this information is to make it easy for them to find it.
-Both the readers and skimmers are hunting for information and need to find it quickly.
+Both the readers and skimmers are hunting for information and need it quickly.

 To create useful content, ask yourself whether you offer what your readers are looking for and if they can find that information as fast as possible.
-In order for you to know what your potential readers are looking for, you need to do keyword research.
+To know what your potential readers are looking for, do keyword research.

-We have found Mangool’s keyword finder to be very useful for this.
-Even without using a keyword research tool, you will find potential readers asking all sorts of questions in your comments or on forums like Quora.
+We have found Mangools keyword finder to be very useful for this.
+Even without using a keyword research tool, you will find potential readers asking questions in your comments or on forums like Quora.

-- Doing keyword research to inform your content production – using these keywords and phrases in your content enables readers to easily find you.
+• Do keyword research to inform your content production – using these keywords and phrases in your content enables readers to find you easily.

-- Including links to relevant websites and resources that may help your readers find the information, they are looking for.
+• Link to relevant websites and resources that may help your readers find the information

 6. Avoid marketing noise